paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 : A "logical-relationist" approach to the theory of uncertainty, which has started to gain more traction due to advancements in _artificial intelligence_

-The Road to Reality: A Complete Guide to the Laws of the Universe (Roger Penrose) : The most ambitious work of science, providing a comprehensive account of the Standard Model of particle physics while also developing the math required from scratch
+The Road to Reality: A Complete Guide to the Laws of the Universe (Roger Penrose) : The most ambitious work of science, providing a comprehensive account of the Standard Model of particle physics while also developing the mathematical theory required from scratch

 #### Handbooks
-A Synopsis of Elementary Results in Pure and Applied Mathematics (George Shoobridge Carr) : The two-volume set that Srinivasa Ramanujan used to teach himself math.
+A Synopsis of Elementary Results in Pure and Applied Mathematics (George Shoobridge Carr) : The holy two-volume set that Ramanujan used to teach himself math.

 The World of Mathematics (James R. Newman)
 : The monumental four-volume set which includes a general survey of mathematics, historical and biographical information on prominent mathematicians throughout history